rafaeldelboni/nota/resources/public/posts/making-illegal-states-invalid-in-typescript.md

 }
 ```

-That type system allows the developer to create illegal states.
-To solve that issue,
+The issue here is the type system allowing the developer to create illegal states.
-a validation layer could be created, but would require more code.
+To solve that issue, a validation layer could be created, but that would require more code.
 The type also lacks clarity, to the reader, it might not be immediately clear that *doneAt* should only
 be filled in when the field *done* is `true`.